beejjorgensen/bgc/src/bgc_part_2200_unicode.md

 [i[Unicode]<]

 Before we begin, note that this is an active area of language development in C as it works to get past some, erm, _growing pains_.
-When C2x comes out, updates here are probable.
+Now that C23 has come out, updates here are probable.

 Most people are basically interested in the deceptively simple question, "How do I use such-and-such character set in C?"
 We'll get to that.
 But